-Scoring low on Ego-Strength/Resiliency means that you will have difficulties rebounding from failure, rejection, and disappointment.
+Strength/Resiliency means that you will have difficulties rebounding from failure, rejection, and disappointment.
 And you tend to have a tough time regaining self-confidence.

 The Los Angeles Laker legend and Basketball Hall of Famer Kobe Bryant is the epitome of Ego-Strength/Resiliency.
 During workouts, he pushed himself to his limits so that he could build mental resilience to physical pain.